“The day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 Pathway for Discovery and Beyond—A Remembering!

 Each session is a journey that allows integration and connection whilst balancing and strengthening your Soma.
-Learning that Somatic Therapy in this context is not just about feeling calm all the time or never getting triggered, but rather learning more about your yourself and your living body.
-To feel the difference between feeling better and better feeling.
+Learning that somatic-focused work in this context is not just about feeling calm all the time or never getting triggered, but rather learning more about your yourself and your living body.
+To feel the difference between feeling better and better feeling!

 Session Options